vilequarter/core/README.md

 Current functionality:
 * Consume Resources for Essence!
   * Eat lots of Dirt!
-  * Crunch some Pebbles! (probably not balanced right now)
+  * Crunch some Pebbles! (not currently balanced)
 * Expand Influence!
 * Speed up time with Contemplation!
-  * Contemplation gained while game not in focus or offline
+  * Contemplation is gained while the game is not in focus or offline
 * Research!
 * Constructs!
   * Essence storage & auto-dirt-consumption!